 “The Clinical Trials Landscape can be seen as a visualization of the proprietary database transformation that sits behind www.TrialScout.com,” said Dr. Irfan Khan, CEO of Circuit Clinical.
 “With this project, we hope to increase awareness and understanding of clinical research as a care option for patients, providers, and healthcare administrators across the country.”
 Regarding this project, Craig Lipset, the former Head of Clinical Innovation for Pfizer and a current board member of Empirican Group Inc. (which owns Circuit Clinical), said "Pharmaceutical researchers rely on tremendous amounts of data to select locations for the conduction of multi-center clinical trials.
 The TrialScout Clinical Trials Landscape Project provides novel insights for study planners that improve decision-making and in turn accelerate the development of new medicines.”
 Detroit’s landscape reflects the notion that it has found the formula for long-term success in the clinical trial industry, as its trial volume is both already quite sizeable for the area’s population and primed for further acceleration.

 The Detroit Combined Statistical Area (CSA) exceeds expectations in the clinical trial industry.
 Despite being the country’s 13th-largest Designated Market Area (DMA) as per Nielsen3 and its 12th-largest CSA5, it ranks eighth amongst all CSAs in the U.S. in regards to clinical trial volume1.
+The greater Detroit area also encompasses Ann Arbor and Flint, and extends to Adrian, Monroe, and Sarnia as well.
 According to the TrialScout database, a total of 20,877 trials has been conducted in the greater Detroit area, placing it well ahead of most DMAs with similar rankings.
 For instance, Detroit’s clinical trial output more than doubles those of Tampa (ranked 11th by Nielsen, and having 9,636 trials) and Phoenix (ranked 12th by Nielsen, and having 9,775 trials), while also outpacing Seattle (ranked 14th by Nielsen, and having 16,534 trials) and Minneapolis (ranked 15th by Nielsen, and having 15,094 trials)1,3.